time4tea/gopro-dashboard-overlay/README.md

 ## Known Bugs / Issues

 - Only tested on a GoPro Hero 9, that's all I have.
 Sample files for other devices are welcomed.
-- Aligning overlay with video - not exact! - Start garmin first, and wait for GPS lock before recording

 ## Icons